scala/docs.scala-lang/_overviews/toolkit/munit-intro.md

 - fixtures to ensure that the tests have access to all the necessary resources
 - asynchronous support, for testing concurrent and distributed applications.

-MUnit produces actionable error reports, with diifs and source location, to help you quickly understand a test failure.
+MUnit produces actionable error reports, with diff and source location, to help you quickly understand a test failure.

+{% include markdown.html path="_markdown/install-munit.md" %}